All Episodes

 I mean, that is a disaster.

-Now, there was last week uh a producer of last year's Oscars speaking on the condition of anonymity, telling the New York Times that minute By minute ratings post-show their analysis on ratings indicated that uh vast numbers of people were turning off their television whenever these celebrities began opining on on politics.
+Now, there was last week a producer of last year's Oscars speaking on the condition of anonymity, telling the New York Times that minute-by-minute ratings post-show their analysis on ratings indicated that vast numbers of people were turning off their television whenever these celebrities began opining on politics.

-Well, from what I hear and all that I've read, apparently that is happened last night.
+Well, from what I hear and all that I've read, apparently that happened last night.

-Uh there was actually a list on Breitbart of the eleven woke rants at the Oscars.
+There was actually a list on Breitbart of the 11 woke rants at the Oscars.

 I just don't have any interest in these people.